nbhusare/jekyll-cayman-theme/_posts/2020-02-04-EMF-EPackage-And-ResourceFactory-Registry.markdown

   </extension>
   ```

 - Similar to the above, explicit Resource Factory registration is required in standalone mode.
-UnderEclipse, the same happens automatically via the extension in the manifest file of the **org.eclipse.emf.ecore.xmi** plugin
+Under Eclipse, the same happens automatically via the extension in the manifest file of the **org.eclipse.emf.ecore.xmi** plugin

   ```
   <extension point="org.eclipse.emf.ecore.extension_parser">